 - Walking through the trees on unmarked paths to see the hundreds of years old Heritage Tree.
 We encountered lots of spider webs along the walking path so not too many people have seen the heritage tree.
 On the way, there are unique twisted branches to sit on and take photos with.

-The national park has trails to visit other beaches in the park, such as Bang Beach (Bãi Bàng) and Dat Tham Beach (Bãi Đất Thắm) but it’ll require more time.
+The Con Dao National Park has trails to visit other beaches in the park, such as Bang Beach (Bãi Bàng) and Dat Tham Beach (Bãi Đất Thắm) but it’ll require more time.
 Expect to spend about 1-2 hours each way to get to the beaches.
 Come prepared with water and sunscreen.
 These are rocky beaches as we mentioned before.

-Admission: 60,000 VND ($2.50 USD) per person.
+Admission: 60,000 VND ($2.50) per person.
 Based on availability, you may hire a guide at the ticket office for an additional fee.

 Address: Continue west from Huỳnh Thúc Kháng until you reach the entrance